okolo/ml_cr_aniso/README.md

 <pre><code>python galback.py Z E</code></pre>

-You can edit healpix grid resolution parameter Nside and galactic magnetic fiels model in galback.py For list of available galactic magnetic field models scroll to line
+You can edit healpix grid resolution parameter Nside and galactic magnetic fields model in galback.py For list of available galactic magnetic field models scroll to line
 <pre><code># Model of the Galactic Magnetic Field</code></pre>
 in _galback.py_